-The requirements to clear probation are explained in Marginal Standing-Academic Warning.
+- The requirements to clear probation are explained in Marginal Standing-Academic Warning - Withdrawal from Courses: (See Academic Schedule for deadline dates.)

-- 7. Withdrawal from Courses: (See Academic Schedule for deadline dates.) - Missed Term and Final Exams: Refer to Attendance and Evaluation Procedures and Grading System.
+- 7. Missed Term and Final Exams: Refer to Attendance and Evaluation Procedures and Grading System.
 There are no deferred term exams for courses offered in the Faculty of Engineering.
 In instances where a student has a documented reason for missing a term exam(s) and at the discretion of the instructor, the value of a missed term exam(s) can be added to the value of the final exam.
 A missed term exam(s) is considered assigned term work which has not been completed in determining eligibility for a deferred final exam.
-If the resulting final exam weight exceeds that allowed under Weighting of Term Work and Final Examinations, then any accommodation will be at the discretion of the Dean of Engineering. - 9.
+If the resulting final exam weight exceeds that allowed under Weighting of Term Work and Final Examinations, then any accommodation will be at the discretion of the Dean of Engineering. - 8.
 Transfer Credit: Students planning to earn transfer credit for a course(s) taken elsewhere should obtain Department and Faculty approval in the form of a Letter of Permission prior to taking the course(s).
 The Faculty is under no obligation to grant transfer credit without such preapproval.
 Letters of Permission are not given to students who have been required to withdraw until they have been readmitted.
-Students returning for a second qualifying year who have successfully completed a qualifying year course(s) which was (were) not taken or not passed in their first qualifying year will automatically receive credit for such courses and cannot retake them. - 10.
-Reexaminations: See Reexaminations.

-11. Academic Awards and Recognition

-a.
-Awards and Scholarships

-Information about awards and scholarships is available in the University of Alberta Awards Publication.
+Students returning for a second qualifying year who have successfully completed a qualifying year course(s) which was (were) not taken or not passed in their first qualifying year will automatically receive credit for such courses and cannot retake them. - 9.
+Reexaminations: See Reexaminations. - 10.
+Academic Awards and Recognition - a.
+Awards and Scholarships - Information about awards and scholarships is available in the University of Alberta Awards Publication.
 A number of scholarship competitions are open to high school students who plan to study Engineering at the University.
 Students who are continuing in the Faculty may apply for various awards.
 In addition, a number of awards are made by Faculty or Department nomination.
 Awards and scholarships are awarded after the second, fourth, sixth, and eighth academic terms and require a student to carry a full course load.
 For University-wide award competitions, this is the course load calculated from First-Year Program , Required Courses and Suggested Course Sequence for Traditional Programs, or Required Courses and Suggested Course Sequence for Co-op Programs as appropriate.
 In the case of Faculty and Department awards, a full course load is defined as at least 35.0 units.
-Because of their course load requirements co-op students are not eligible for awards in the third year of their program.

-b.
-First-Class Standing

-First-class standing is awarded following the second, fourth, sixth, and eighth academic terms based on a GPA of 3.5 or greater, calculated on a course load of not less than 35.0 units in the two preceding academic terms.
+Because of their course load requirements co-op students are not eligible for awards in the third year of their program. - b.
+First-Class Standing - First-class standing is awarded following the second, fourth, sixth, and eighth academic terms based on a GPA of 3.5 or greater, calculated on a course load of not less than 35.0 units in the two preceding academic terms - c.
+Graduation "With Distinction To graduate "With Distinction," a student must have an Engineering Graduation Average of 3.5 or greater. - 11.
+Communication with Students Re Academic and Discipline Matters: Pursuant to Electronic Communication Policy for Students and Applicants, the Faculty of Engineering will communicate all academic standing decisions and all decisions relating to charges under the Code of Student Behaviour electronically.
+The decision letter will be an electronic document attached to an e-mail forwarded to the student's campus e-mail address which includes the ualberta.ca extension or available through Bear Tracks. - 12.
+Appeals